microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Utility Types.md

 </blockquote>

-Constructs a type by excluding from `Type` all union members that are assignable to `ExcludedUnion`.
+Constructs a type by excluding from `UnionType` all union members that are assignable to `ExcludedMembers`.

 ##### Example